-- Level 1 Valuation is based on unadjusted quoted prices in active markets for identical assets or liabilities that the reporting entity has the ability to access at the measurement date.
+Level 1 - Valuation is based on unadjusted quoted prices in active markets for identical assets or liabilities that the reporting entity has the ability to access at the measurement date.
 Level 1 assets and liabilities generally include debt and equity securities that are traded in an active exchange market.
-Valuations are obtained from readily available pricing sources for market transactions involving identical assets or liabilities. - Level 2 Valuation is based on inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
-The valuation may be based on quoted prices for similar assets or liabilities; quoted prices in markets that are not active or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the asset or liability. - Level 3 Valuation is based on unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+Valuations are obtained from readily available pricing sources for market transactions involving identical assets or liabilities.

+Level 2 - Valuation is based on inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
+The valuation may be based on quoted prices for similar assets or liabilities; quoted prices in markets that are not active or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the asset or liability.

+Level 3 - Valuation is based on unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
 Level 3 assets and liabilities include financial instruments whose value is determined using pricing models, discounted cash flow methodologies, or similar techniques, as well as instruments for which determination of fair value requires significant management judgment or estimation.

 A financial instrument's categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
+During the years ended December 31, 2016 and 2015, the Corporation made no transfers between levels.

-For financial assets measured at fair value on a recurring basis, the fair value measurements by level within the fair value hierarchy used at December 31, 2015 and 2014 are as follows (in thousands):
+For financial assets measured at fair value on a recurring basis, the fair value measurements by level within the fair value hierarchy used at December 31, 2016 and 2015 are as follows (in thousands):

-December 31, 2015 Total Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Residential mortgage-backed securities \$ 1,098 \$ - \$ 1,098 \$- December 31, 2014 Total Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Residential mortgage-backed securities \$ 1,558 \$- \$ 1,558 \$ -
+December 31, 2016 Total Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Residential mortgage-backed securities \$ 3,797 \$ - \$ 3,797 \$ - December 31, 2015 Total Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Residential mortgage-backed securities \$ 1,098 \$ - \$ 1,098 \$ -

-Residential mortgage backed securities are comprised of FHLMC and GNMA pass through certificates at December 31, 2015 and 2014.
+Residential mortgage backed securities are comprised of FHLMC, FNMA, and GNMA pass through certificates at December 31, 2016 and 2015.

-The Corporation's available-for-sale investment securities, which include corporate financial institution bonds and mortgage-backed securities, are reported at fair value.
+The Corporation's available-for-sale investment securities, which include mortgage-backed securities, are reported at fair value.
 These securities are valued by an independent third party.
 The valuations are based on market data.
 They utilize evaluated pricing models that vary by asset and incorporate available trade, bid and other market information.
 For securities that do not trade on a daily basis, their evaluated pricing applications apply available information such as benchmarking and matrix pricing.
 The market inputs normally sought in the evaluation of securities include benchmark yields, reported trades, broker/dealer quotes (only obtained from market makers or broker/dealers recognized as market participants), issuer spreads, two-sided markets, benchmark securities, bid, offers and reference data.
 For certain securities additional inputs may be used or some market inputs may not be applicable.
 Inputs are prioritized differently on any given day based on market conditions.

-Assets and liabilities measured at fair value on a non-recurring basis at December 31, 2015 and 2014 are summarized below (in thousands):
+Assets and liabilities measured at fair value on a non-recurring basis at December 31, 2016 and 2015 are summarized below (in thousands):